| Index Funds | Rental Property | |

 Index fund investing requires almost zero time.
 Set up automatic contributions, rebalance annually, and ignore the noise.
 This is a real and underappreciated advantage, especially for high-income professionals whose time has high opportunity cost.

 Rental property investing requires more involvement, even with professional property management.
-You'll spend time on acquisition decisions, financing, reviewing PM reports, making capital expenditure decisions, and managing the tax complexity.
+You'll spend time on acquisition decisions, financing, reviewing property management reports, making capital expenditure decisions, and managing the tax complexity.
 With a good property management company, the ongoing burden is modest, perhaps 2–4 hours per month across a portfolio, but it's not zero.

 For investors who find real estate interesting and are willing to develop expertise, this time investment pays returns.
 For those who want purely passive wealth-building, index funds are hard to beat on simplicity.